UT-MPC/pxt-moveSMART/tutorial.md

 ## Step 13

 Look at the picture of the @boardname@ on your screen again.
+To see how the timer works, we can press the pretend buttons on the picture of the @boardname@.
 To start counting, press the A button (the black circle next to the A in the traingle).
 The @boardname@ will assume that you have started walking, so you will see the number on the @boardname@ increase.
 When you stop walking, press the B button, and the number will stay there.